biowpn/bioweapon/_posts/2024-09-30-template-best-practices.md

 There is no need to slap `inline` onto your function templates.
 They are already implicitly so.

-Note that `static` cannot be omitted:
+On the other hand, the `static` keyword cannot be omitted:
 - Inside a class definition, `static` means "exists independent of any instance"
 - In file scope, `static` means "only visible within the current translation unit"